 Figure 6 shows some of the different maps that we estimate.
-We can see that the beard region has higher absorption and lower translucency values, which was also visible in Figure 1.
+We can see that the beard region has higher absorption and lower translucency values, which was also visible in Figure 4.
 The lips have a higher translucency, and significantly lesser absorption in the green and blue channels.
-Figure 5 (a) shows the number of times a LUT entry is matched to an input profile, intuitively showing the distribution of the parameters $R_d$ and $l_d$ over the face.
+Figures 3 (a-c) shows the number of times a LUT entry is matched to an input profile for the three color channels, intuitively showing the distribution of the parameters R_d and l_d over the face.